jsohlendorff/continuous_time_LTMLE/article.typ

 The case $x=a$ requires a bit more explanation:
 The visitation intensity depends on whether the patient has had a stroke or not.
-If the patient has not had a stroke, the model specifies that the patient can be expected to visit the doctor within 360 days (i.e., the patient is scheduled).
-If the patient has had a stroke, the visitation intensity is multiplicative, depending on age, and reflects the fact that a patient, who has had a stroke, is expected to visit the doctor within the near future.
+If the patient has not had a stroke, the model specifies that the patient visits the doctor at 360'th day (i.e., the patient is scheduled).
+If the patient has had a stroke, the patient visits the doctor in 3 days (i.e., an acute visit).

 In the uncensored setting,
 we vary the treatment effect on the outcome